 - They can give you updates.
 Dog walkers/sitters largely communicate through apps and websites nowadays and often offer you pics and updates on your pup when they see them.
 With a dog like an Alaskan Malamute, this can be super helpful in knowing how they are doing alone.

-Flexible Hours or Taking Lunch at Home
+Flexible Hours, Remote Work, Or Taking Lunch at Home

-Ask Friends or Family for Help
+Ask Friends Or Family For Help

 Even if you can get someone (or a mixture of people) to interact with your dog 3-4 days out of the week, it can make a big difference for your dog’s mental health.